Lyrai/polynomial-computations/README.md

-    Use 'Polynomial.derivative(base)' to differentiate equation by varibable base Use 'Polynomial.roots' to find the roots of a polynomial Use 'Polynomial.from_s' to get polynomial from string
+    Use 'Polynomial.derivative(base)' to differentiate equation by varibable base Use 'Polynomial.roots' to find the roots of a polynomial Use 'Polynomial.from_s' to get polynomial from string Use 'Polynomial.+(Other_Polynomial)' or 'Polynomial + Other_Polynomial' for polynomial addition Use 'Polynomial.-(Other_Polynomial)' or 'Polynomial - Other_Polynomial' for polynomial substruction Use 'Polynomial.*(Other_Polynomial)' or 'Polynomial * Other_Polynomial' for polynomial multiplication Use 'Polynomial.to_s' to convert polynimal to string

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.